WHAT TO DO IN 3 DAYS IN DALLAS ITINERARY

 I hope this Dallas itinerary has answered the question about the best things to do in Dallas in 3 days and given you some guidance for your own visit.

-This is a huge city with lots to enjoy, so 3 days in Dallas hardly seems like enough.
-But this list gives you the best stops to make and I hope you have a great time exploring this unique city.
+This is a huge city with lots to enjoy, so 3 days hardly seem like enough.
+But this list gives you the best stops to make and must-sees for your 3-day Dallas itinerary, and I hope you have a great time exploring this unique city.

 ABOUT THE AUTHOR